kobenguyent/codeceptjs-rphelper/readme.md

 To use this helper you need to provide the following info:
 - token: which can be found by navigating to the user profile page, clicking the username drop-down in the right header and selecting the "Profile" option > "UUID" – is a unique user identifier.
 UUID is used in automated test configuration files for a user authentication instead of a password.
 It will allow you to post data, without logging it in the UI.
 - endpoint: your reportportal host + `api/v1` for instance: `http://localhost:8080/api/v1`
+- launchName: the launch name you want, if not provided, the suite title will be used
 - projectName: the project that you created in the reportportal UI.
 - debug: to turn on the debug for reportportal.